 Disclosure: This post contains affiliate links, meaning, at no additional cost to you, we will earn a small commission if you click through and make a purchase.
 Learn more

 Pouring your own wax melts is pretty simple, and I find it easier than pouring container candles.
 Before talking about fragrance options, let’s have a look at the materials you need to make your own wax melts at home:

-- I used wax dye to give my melts pretty colours.
+I used wax dye to give my melts pretty colors.
 Any soy candle dye that is suitable for pillar or container candles is ideal for this project.
 If you skip the dye, your wax melts will be white, which is pretty as well.

 Essential oils blends for spring

 Since spring is almost here (yay to that!), I have put together a few ideas for essential oil blends that capture the spirit of spring.
 I also stated mixing ratios, which you can adapt to your personal preferences.

-Refreshing & Revitalising
+Refreshing & Revitalizing

 Soft & Calming

 How to make DIY wax melts with essential oils at home